schubydooo/Thompson_CSCI2270_FinalProject/README.md

 Dependencies:

 This program depends on three text files, which are provided in this GitHub repository.
 The program extracts the information from these text files without being prompted; the files just need to be in the same folder as Graph.cpp, Graph.h, and main.cpp.
 The three files are SuperChargerCities.txt, ElectricVehicleRanges.txt, and FinalProjectCities.txt.
+Also note that c++ 11 is necessary for all functionality.

 System Requirements: